quicwg/base-drafts/draft-ietf-quic-qpack.md

 Note that the QPACK static table is indexed from 0, whereas the HPACK static table is indexed from 1.

-When the decoder encounters an invalid static table index in a field block representation it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.
+When the decoder encounters an invalid static table index in a field line representation it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.
 If this index is received on the encoder stream, this MUST be treated as a connection error of type QPACK_ENCODER_STREAM_ERROR.